Joey-Robinson/SweetestSouthernCreations/readme.md

 # Version Four:

 [Version Four.](https://github.com/Joey-Robinson/SweetestSouthernCreations) Current iteration.
 I feel really just uninspired about this.
 For some reason I find this boring to make and work on.
 I should have started media queries from the jump.
 This looks like puke and I'll rework it down the line.
 I'm going to work on my personal site + some JavaScript before I come back to this.
 I didn't even bother to write full media queries.

+# Version Five - La Version Finale:

+[Version Five.](http://sweetestsoutherncreations.com/) Current and final* version of this project.
+This took some time to do, as I wasn't too sure what I wanted to do or what I wanted coming out of this.